animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 perform certain actions before or after the transaction commits, or after a rollback occurs.

-Spring Data for GemFire makes it easy to create listeners that will be invoked during specific phases of a transaction with the `@TransactionalEventListener` annotation.
+Spring Data for VMware GemFire makes it easy to create listeners that will be invoked during specific phases of a transaction with the `@TransactionalEventListener` annotation.
 Methods annotated with `@TransactionalEventListener` (as shown below) will be notified of events published from transactional